Firewalls & Host Intrusion Prevention Content

 RIT Faculty and Staff

-McAfee's Host Intrusion Prevention (HIP) is available for use on all RIT-owned Windows computers at no additional charge to other departments of the Institute.
+McAfee's Endpoint Security is available for use on all RIT-owned Windows and macOS computers at no additional charge to other departments of the Institute.
 When used in conjunction with e-Policy Orchestrator, HIP requires no configuration or maintenance on your part.
 HIP is deployed and managed with e Policy Orchestrator, so to install it, you must install the McAfee agent first.
-E-Policy Orchestrator will subsequently install and maintain HIP via the McAfee agent.
+E-Policy Orchestrator will subsequently install and maintain ENS via the McAfee agent.

 Personally Owned (Home) and All Student Computers